A Review of Golden Viet Thai Restaurant in Kingston, Ontario

-Golden Viet Thai is a small restaurant in downtown Kingston, specializing in Vietnamese and Thai cuisine.
+Golden Viet Thai is a small restaurant in downtown Kingston, that specializes in Vietnamese and Thai cuisine.
 They first opened in 1996 at their original location on Wellington Street.
-In 2016, they moved to their new location on Bagot Street, where Card's Bakery use to be.
+In 2016, they moved to their new location on Bagot Street, where Card's Bakery used to be.

-Inside the restaurant, you are immediately exposed to white side walls decorated with mostly Asian art.
-At the back wall is a dark brown stone facade that contrasts with the white side walls.
-Some of these Asian art include lacquered wall art or decorative Chinese signs.
-Red lanterns and Chinese tassel hang from the ceiling and on the back walls.
-Interspersed among the Asian art are more Western-style acrylic/oil landscape paintings.
-These are mostly in conflict with the Asian art.
-They create an inconsistent theme in the interior decor.
-They should have kept it all Asian to be in harmony with their Asian cuisine.
+Inside the restaurant, you are immediately exposed to white side walls decorated with mostly Asian art, including lacquered wall hangings and decorative Chinese signs.
+At the back wall is a dark brown stone façade that contrasts with the white side walls.
+Red lanterns and Chinese tassels hang from the ceiling and on the back walls.
+Interspersed among the Asian art are more Western-style acrylic and oil landscape paintings.
+These seem to be in conflict with the Asian art and create an inconsistent theme in the interior decor.
+In my opinion, they should have kept it all Asian so as to match their Asian cuisine.

 The menu includes a variety of popular Vietnamese and Thai dishes.

-They have Chả Giò (spring rolls), Gỏi Cuốn (fresh summer rolls), Chicken and Beef Satay for appetizers.
-They also have Yum Kai (Thai Chicken Salad).
+They have Chả Giò (spring rolls), Gỏi Cuốn (fresh summer rolls), Chicken and Beef Satay and Yum Kai (Thai Chicken Salad).

-As for soup and soup noodle dishes, they offer Vietnamese Canh Chua (Sour Soup), Phở and Hủ Tiếu (Chicken Rice Noodle Soup).
-They also have Thai Tom Yum Soup (Hot & Sour Soup).
+As for soup and soup noodle dishes, they offer Vietnamese Canh Chua (Sour Soup), Phở and Hủ Tiếu (Chicken Rice Noodle Soup) and Thai Tom Yum Soup (Hot & Sour Soup).

-There are a few rice dishes worth mentioning such as Cơm Gà/Bò Xào Xã (Lemongrass Chicken or Beef), Cơm Thịt Heo (Grilled Pork), Khai Phad Puk Ruam Mit (Thai Red Curry Chicken).
+There are a few rice dishes worth mentioning such as Cơm Gà/Bò Xào Xã (Lemongrass Chicken or Beef), Cơm Thịt Heo (Grilled Pork) and Khai Phad Puk Ruam Mit (Thai Red Curry Chicken).

 Bún Chả Giò Thịt Nướng

 This is one of my favourite dishes.
-It can be labour intensive to make because you have to roll the spring rolls, then fry it up, as well as grill the pork, boil the rice vermicelli, chop and slice all the vegetables, pickle the carrots and make the fish sauce.
+It can be labour-intensive to make because you have to roll the spring rolls and fry them up, grill the pork, boil the rice vermicelli, chop and slice all the vegetables, pickle the carrots and make the fish sauce.
 So it is definitely nice to have someone else make it for you.

 The fish sauce that comes with the dish looks very plain.
-At home when we make it, we add chillies and garlic to our fish sauce.
-Hence, I had to add the chillies that were at the table to my fish sauce at the restaurant.
-I poured the fish sauce with chillies all over my dish.
-I then mixed all the components so that the fish sauce mixes with everything.
+At home when we make it, we add chilies and garlic.
+Hence, I had to add the chilies that were at the table to my fish sauce at the restaurant.
+I poured the fish sauce with chilies all over my dish.
+I then mixed all the components so that the fish sauce mixed with everything.

 The noodles were nice and tender and tasted just right with the fish sauce.
-There seemed to be a lot of lettuce and cucumber, almost using them as filler.
+There seemed to be a lot of lettuce and cucumber, almost as if they were using them as filler.
 The grilled pork was perfectly seasoned and had a nice umami flavour.
 I could almost sense the flavour of soy sauce and fish sauce in the grilled pork.
-The spring rolls were also well done.
-I loved the crispness, the taste of the glass noodles and ground pork.
-All these elements worked really nicely together.
-It was a wonderful, flavourful, great tasting bowl of noodles.
+The spring rolls were also well-done.
+I loved the crispness and the taste of the glass noodles and ground pork.
+All of these elements worked really nicely together.
+It was a wonderful, flavourful, great-tasting bowl of noodles.

-Golden Viet Thai's washrooms are very small and cramped.
-However, it appears well stocked and fairly clean.
+Golden Viet Thai's washroom was very small and cramped.
+However, it appeared well-stocked and fairly clean.
 They passed my washroom test.

 Know Before You Go

-Although their decor was a bit conflicting, overall the restaurant space was clean and appealing.
+Although their decor was a bit conflicting, the restaurant space was clean and appealing overall.
 They had a good selection of Vietnamese and Thai items to choose from.
 Most of the dishes were affordable.
-The Bún Chả Giò Thịt Nướng that I ordered was flavourful, and tasty.
+The Bún Chả Giò Thịt Nướng that I ordered was flavourful and tasty.
 I would come back and order it again.
-The service was timely, and efficient.
+The service was timely and efficient.
 The washrooms were small but clean.
 Plus, they passed their health inspection.
 Overall, I would recommend you eat here the next time you are in Kingston.